etheleon/gojek_takehome/README.md

 In this root directory you will find several directories

-* `terraform` stores the necessary scripts to recreate the serving environment.
+* `terraform` stores the necessary scripts to create GKE cluster.
-* `helm-charts` stores the helm chart to deploy the µservice _geoapi_.
+* `helm-charts` stores µservice's helm chart.
 * `precompute` stores the scripts to generate the data served by the APIs
-* `notebook` stores EDA to understand the tables
+* `notebook` stores EDA notebook
-* `components` stores the code base for the different parts of the api eg. the python flask app.
-Other future components eg. databases, cache, message queues, etc can be stored here.
+* `components` stores the code base for the different pieces required
+	* flask app for geoapi
+	* Possible extensions: Kafka / Database / Cache / Other µservices

 ## Installation

+Read the [installation guide](./docs/00-introduction.md) for setting up the microservice

 # FAQ